-A video tour is actual video footage captured while moving through the property with a video camera in a way that describes the flow of the house, and shows all the important rooms, exits, exterior views and more.
+A real estate video tour is actual video footage captured while moving through the property with a video camera in a way that describes the flow of the house, and shows all the important rooms, exits, exterior views and more.
 They are designed to give the feeling of an actual walk through of the house.
 What they aren't is a slideshow of photos placed in a video format.
 Despite a lot of improper labeling as 'video tours' those are nothing more than powerpoint style slideshows which you could hire a grade 8 student to prepare.
 Video tours also afford you a unique opportunity as a listing agent to narrate, or give a personable introduction to the property should you choose to the same way you may touch on key selling points during a visit or open house.
 It is an option for anyone who feels comfortable in front of the camera, or having your voice recorded but is certainly not a requirement of the video tour.

 What kind of equipment do you use for a video tour?